Marlboro Psychiatric Hospital: Chapel

 An interdenominational Chapel was added to the hospital in 1962.
 The Chapel construction budget was $80,000 and came from profits at the hospital snack shop.
 It was constructed for religious services as well as for counseling.
 It had offices for the Roman Catholic resident priest, Protestant chaplain and the part-time Episcopal and Jewish chaplains.
 There was also room for visiting ministers.
 It was 33 feet high and 64 feet long and large enough to accommodate 80 people for services.
 It was a one-story red brick building with a pitched roof.
 The Marlboro Hospital Auxiliary funded the purchase of an organ for the chapel.
 The back edifice held a string of bells suspended vertically.
 The bells represented the faiths which served religious programs offered at the hospital.
-In addition to the indoor alter, the building had an outdoor one also to permit larger gatherings, concerts, and other programs.
+In addition to the indoor altar, the building had an outdoor one also to permit larger gatherings, concerts, and other programs.